Berylline hummingbird: Behavior

-Movement
+Migration

 The berylline hummingbird has movements that vary with geography.
 It is sedentary in most of its range except the far north, where it migrates southward for winter.
 It increasingly has wandered and sometimes bred in southeastern Arizona and has occurred in southwestern New Mexico and western Texas.
 Even in the bulk of its range it appears to make some seasonal elevational changes.

 Feeding

 The berylline hummingbird is a generalist, foraging for nectar at a wide variety of flowering plants both native and introduced.
 It feeds at all levels of the forest.
 Though it will congregate with other hummingbird species at flowering trees, it tends to be dominant over most and often defends feeding territories.
 In addition to nectar it feeds on arthropods captured by hawking from a perch or picking from spider webs.

-Breeding
+Reproduction

 In Oaxaca the berylline hummingbird breeds between June and October with a peak in September; its breeding season in the rest of its range has not been defined.
 It makes a solid cup nest of grass and other plant fibers bound with spiderweb with lichens on the outside.
 It typically places it on a horizontal branch up to 15 m above the ground.
 The female incubates the clutch of two eggs; the incubation period has not been determined.
 Fledging occurs about 20 days after hatch.